made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 docker run --read-only -v "$PWD":/tmp debian sh -c 'echo "whatever" > /tmp/file'
 {% endhighlight %}

-One option I found usefull when you have to deal with filesystem issues - but also for security reason could be the use of temporary in memory - not persistent - volume
+One option I found useful when you have to deal with filesystem issues - but also for security reason could be the use of temporary in memory - not persistent - volume

 {% highlight sh %}
 docker run --read-only --tmpfs /tmp:size=65536k debian sh -c 'echo "whatever" > /tmp/file'